KNIGHTTH0R/redeem-coupon-by-sms/readme.md

 ## About this app

-This application's backed is built on Laravel 5.4 and its frontend with Bootstrap 3.3.6 and VueJS 2.1.10.
+The application's backend is built on Laravel 5.4 and its frontend with Bootstrap 3.3.6 and VueJS 2.1.10.

 See below the "Scenarios" and the "User experience" sections.